ankit-rathi/ankit-rathi.github.io_backup/_pages/dsai-ssh/understanding-the-big-picture.md

 ### Appendix

-DS/AI is an evolving field due to ongoing technology disruption.
+data intelligence is an evolving field due to ongoing technology disruption.
 While the core concepts remain the same, tools/technology/frameworks will be changing.
-Any literature published on DS/AI has to be reviewed at regular interval.
+Any literature published on data intelligence has to be reviewed at regular interval.

 Apart from above, there are few additional topics that I would like to cover in this section like Beginners’ FAQs, Data Scientists interviews.

 ![](https://cdn-images-1.medium.com/max/800/0*ScjigSo9nRnUjnyb)

-In this section, you will get to know what are the frequently asked questions by DS/AI starters.
+In this section, you will get to know what are the frequently asked questions by data intelligence starters.
 What current crop of data scientists has done to start their career.
 How you can continue from here & how to be future-ready in this ever-evolving field.

 | [Previous](https://ankit-rathi.github.io/dsai-ssh/preface/)  | [Table of Contents](https://ankit-rathi.github.io/dsai-ssh/) | [Next](https://ankit-rathi.github.io/dsai-ssh/navigating-the-landscape/)  |